By Eric Stephenson, LMT

 Pre- and Postevent Sports Massage

 This approach is customized to either prepare the athlete for immediate, high-intensity activity, or to help them recover.
-There are two basic subsets of this kind of massage:
+There are two basic subsets of this type of sports massage:

 • Postevent: This session is intended to help calm the nervous system, reduce pain, and help restore muscles to their normal resting length.
 This would typically fall into a full-body approach with gentle movements and light stretching.